aws-samples/pcluster-manager/infrastructure/README.md

 To create the resources needed by the workflow action you can deploy the `./github-env-setup.yml` to [CloudFormation](https://aws.amazon.com/cloudformation/).
 - Go under `CloudFormation > Stacks > Create stack`
 - Upload a template file using `github-env-setup.yml`
-- Give the stack a name (it doesn't matter which one)
+- Give the stack a name (it should match the `INFRA_BUCKET_STACK_NAME` for env deploy, i.e. `INFRA_BUCKET_STACK_NAME=pcluster-manager-github` for the demo env)
 - Create the stack
-- Go to the IAM console, find the role name `*PrivateDeploy*`, copy the ARN and use it with the [AWS credentials action](https://github.com/marketplace/actions/configure-aws-credentials-action-for-github-actions) to authenticate
+- Go to the IAM console, find the roles created (see list below), copy the ARN and use it with the [AWS credentials action](https://github.com/marketplace/actions/configure-aws-credentials-action-for-github-actions) to authenticate using those in the matching GitHub Secrets
-- Same needs to be done for the `*PrivateInfrastructureUpdateRole*` role

-The stack will create two new roles:
+The stack will create three new roles:
-- the `PrivateDeployRole` with the minimum set of policies needed to build and deploy an instance of PCluster Manager
+- the `PrivateDeployRole` with the minimum set of policies needed to build and deploy an instance of PCluster Manager, its arn should be put in the secret named `ACTION_DEMO_DEPLOY_JOB_BUILD_AND_DEPLOY_ROLE`
-- the `PrivateInfrastructureUpdateRole` with the minimum set of policies needed to update the infrastructure of an environment running PCluster Manager
+- the `PrivateInfrastructureUpdateRole` with the minimum set of policies needed to update the infrastructure of an environment running PCluster Manager, its arn should be put in the secret named `ACTION_DEMO_DEPLOY_JOB_UPDATE_INFRASTRUCTURE_ROLE`
+- the `E2ETestExecution` with the minimum set of policies needed to in order to run E2E tests workflow, its arn should be put in the secret named `ACTION_E2E_TESTS_ROLE`

+The same steps are required for the production release workflow, using the `./github-env-setup-prod.yml` stack, to create the role `ProductionDeploy` that should be put in the secret named `ACTION_PRODUCTION_RELEASE_ROLE`.

 **This procedure must be done only once per AWS account since IAM it's a global service.**